-REPORT OF COMMITTEE ON REVISION OF C. R. AND R.
+REPORT OF COMMITTEE ON REVISION OF C. R. AND R. August 27, 1953

-To the Officers and Members 72nd Annual Encampment, Commandery in Chief Sons of University Pavis, Chief, Sons of Union Veterans of the Civil War, Frederick K. Davis, Commander-in-Chief,
+To the Officers and Members 72nd Annual Encampment, Commandery-in-Chief, Sons of Union Veterans of the Civil War, Frederick K. Davis, Commander-in-Chief,

 We herewith submit our report as the Committee on Revision of . & R. C. R. & R.